RedisLabs/redislabs-docs/content/modules/redistimeseries/redistimeseries-quickstart.md

 2) "21.7"
 ```

-Use [`TS.RANGE`](https://redis.io/commands/ts.range/) to get a range of timestamps and values in the time series, ordered from earliest to latest. [`TS.REVRANGE`](https://redis.io/commands/ts.revrange/) orders the values from latest to earliest.
+Use [`TS.RANGE`](https://redis.io/commands/ts.range/) to get a range of timestamps and values in the time series, ordered from earliest to latest.

-You can specify `0` and `+` for the starting and ending timestamps to get all of the entries in the time series.

 ```sh
 127.0.0.1:12543> TS.RANGE temperature:2:24 1652824475581 1652828015127